-Jesús Rafael Soto is a Venezuelan op and kinetic artist, a sculptor and a painter.
+Jesús Rafael Soto was a Venezuelan op and kinetic artist, sculptor, and painter.

 Soto directed the Escuela de Artes Plasticas in Maracaibo from 1947 to 1950, when he left for Paris and began associating with Yaacov Agam, Jean Tinguely,Victor Vasarely, and other artists connected with the Salon des Realités Nouvelles and the Galerie Denise René.
 Soto’s breakthrough works of the 1950s and 1960s were “geometric abstract paintings, using a limited and carefully selected array of flat colors.”
 Caroni, for example, is a minimalist arrangement of static geometric forms in unmodulated silver, blue, and black inks on white paper.